 The Bonjibon Initiative is a way for us to help financially contribute to and spotlight different organizations and charities and their efforts.

-Every quarter we will donate a portion of our profits to a different charity or organization with a minimum commitment of $2,000CAD per quarter.
+Every quarter we will donate a portion of our profits to a different charity or organization.

 The Indian Residential School Survivor Society (IRSSS) is a provincial organization with a twenty-year history of providing services to Indian Residential School Survivors.